anshulgusain/Blogify_App/README.md

 Access the application:

 Open your browser and go to http://localhost:3000 to view the app.

 API Endpoints

-POST /api/signup - Register a new user
+- POST /api/signup - Register a new user

-POST /api/login - Login user and generate JWT
+-POST /api/login - Login user and generate JWT

-POST /api/blog/add - Create a new blog post
+-POST /api/blog/add - Create a new blog post

-GET /api/blog - Fetch all blog posts
+-GET /api/blog - Fetch all blog posts

-PUT /api/blogs/:id - Edit a specific blog post (only the owner can edit)
+-PUT /api/blogs/:id - Edit a specific blog post (only the owner can edit)

-DELETE /api/blogs/:id - Delete a specific blog post (only the owner can delete)
+-DELETE /api/blogs/:id - Delete a specific blog post (only the owner can delete)